shawn-nyk/tp/docs/DeveloperGuide.md

 #### Use case: UC06 - List all companies

 Precondition: User already has an existing list of companies <br/>
-Guarantees: All companies stored in Internhunter is shown
+Guarantees: All companies stored in Internhunter are shown

 **MSS**